Linking it all Together

 Last week, a really nice article appeared in the New London Day, about—of all things—me.
 Back in the late nineteen hundreds I used to read the Day on an, ahem, “Daily” basis, as a student at Connecticut College.
 So the story seemed somehow more significant than the others that have appeared in newspapers around the country.

-The hook was last Saturday’s book signing at the Mystic Seaport bookstore.
-Even after so many events this year (and a few in 2008), an invitation to the Seaport is a special honor.
+The hook was last Saturday’s book signing at the Mystic Seaport bookstore (a special honor).

 Hmm, that sounds a lot like fiction writing.